 Walk into any drugstore or pharmacy and you’re bound to be overwhelmed with all the vitamin and mineral supplements lining the shelves.
 You’re faced with a dizzying array of bottles containing everything from vitamin A to zinc.
 All-in-one multivitamins compete for shelf space with individual supplements like vitamin C, vitamin E, iron, folic acid and more.
 Men’s formulas, women’s formulas, age-specific formulas, prenatal… the list goes on.
 Confused?

-At the most basic level, vitamins and minerals are complex chemical compounds that are vital to a healthy body.
-While vitamins and minerals don’t actually give the body energy, they do allow the body to transform what we eat into energy.
+At the most basic level, vitamins and minerals are complex chemical compounds that are vital to a healthy Healthy Body.
+While vitamins and minerals don’t actually give the Healthy Body energy, they do allow the Healthy Body to transform what we eat into energy.
 We need to consume 13 major vitamins and more than 14 minerals every day to maintain our metabolic processes.
 How can you keep it all straight?
 Here are some tips to help cut through the confusion:

 “People can really make it simple for themselves by following Canada’s Food Guide,” says Areli Hermanson, RD, a community nutritionist in Victoria, B.C.
 She says that by choosing five to 12 servings of grain products, five to 10 servings of fruits and veggies, up to four servings of dairy and two servings of lean meat or an alternative, you’ve already done all the work in getting your daily vitamin and mineral requirements.